jazzband/wagtailmenus/docs/source/rendering_menus/custom_templates.rst

 ..
 TIP::

-    Even if the various menus in your project share a lot of common templates between them, you might to still consider following this level-specific pattern, even if some of the templates simply use ``{% extends %}`` or ``{% include %}`` to include a common template.
-It'll make it much easier to identify later which menu templates are being used by which menus.
+    Even if the various menus in your project share a lot of common templates between them, you might to still consider following this level-specific pattern of template definition, even if some of the templates simply use ``{% extends %}`` or ``{% include %}`` to include a common template.
+It'll make it much easier to identify which menu templates are being used by which menus at a later time.

 .. _custom_templates_flat_menu: